disc0infern0/PreviewConsole/README.md

         log("this line should never be executed \(7*6)", .info )
     }

-Different colors will be displayed to the log based on the messageType. ( White,  black and yellow respectively )
+Different colors will be displayed to the log based on the messageType.

 View Logging
 ------------
-In view composition code, you can use the alternate form,
+In view / declarative code, you can use the alternate form,

     Log(_:,_:)
 which takes the same parameters as above, the second parameter if not supplied will default to `.debug`